A simple recipe and foolproof technique for making French crepes with a recipe for fresh raspberry sauce.

 - In a medium bowl, whisk wet ingredients together.
-Whisk in dry ingredients.
+Then whisk in dry ingredients.

-- Strain and press through a sieve to remove any lumps, allow batter to rest for 30 minutes.
+- Strain and press the mixture through a sieve to remove any lumps and allow batter to rest for 30 minutes.

 - Cook until underside of the crepe is golden brown, about 1-2 minutes.

 - Loosen edge of crepe and quickly flip.
 Cook 1 minute more.
 Repeat with remaining batter, greasing the pan as needed.

 For raspberry sauce:

 - Heat a medium pan over medium heat.
 Add raspberries, sugar and water.
 Cook, breaking down the berries for 10 minutes or until sauce has thickened and berries are completely broken down.

 - Press through a sieve to remove seeds.
 Stir in lemon juice and serve.